Princeton University. Office of the Secretary

 Princeton's fourth secretary was not an alumnus, but he had strong ties to the University.
 Jeremiah Finch, who graduated from Cornell with a B.A. in 1931 and a Ph.D. in 1936, had been a member of Princeton's faculty in the Department of English since 1936 and had held the office of Dean of the College from 1955 until 1961.
 As Dean, Finch was responsible for undergraduate programs of study as well as the administration of various services and offices concerned with the academic development of undergraduates.
 Finch was a former chair of both the Committee on Examinations and Standing and the University Council on Athletics.
 As executive secretary of the Princeton Program for Servicemen, Finch was also very involved with the readjustment to university life of more than 1000 undergraduates whose studies had been interrupted by war service.
 As University secretary, Finch became one of the six officers of the Corporation, and had oversight over all publications and the general correspondence of the University.

 Thomas H. Wright succeeded Finch as secretary in 1974.
 Wright, who majored in the Special Program in the Humanities, received his A.B. from Princeton in 1962, magna cum laude and Phi Beta Kappa.
 After a year at Cambridge University as a Keasbey Scholar, he attended Harvard Law School and then went into private practice with the Washington, D.C., law firm of Covington and Burling.
 He then served for three years as assistant general counsel to the Ford Foundation in New York before joining the Princeton administration as General Counsel in 1972.
 In 1990, after serving as both secretary and general counsel, he gave up the responsibilities of the latter and was promoted to the position of vice president and secretary.
 In this capacity he served as a senior adviser to the president, provided administrative support for the Board of Trustees, and oversaw the official convocations of the University such as Commencement.
 His office also had administrative responsibility for the Council of the Princeton University Community.
 In addition, Wright also has supervised the offices of the general counsel and the vice president for campus life.
-Effective with his retirement in 2004, those offices report directly to the president.
 The Board of Trustees designated Wright as vice president and secretary emeritus upon his retirement.

-Robert K. Durkee, Princeton University's vice president for public affairs, succeeded Wright in the office of secretary in 2004.
+Robert K. Durkee, Princeton University's vice president for public affairs, succeeded Wright in the office of vice president and secretary in 2004.
 Durkee, a member of Princeton's class of 1969, joined the University administration in the spring of 1972 as assistant to the president and, after a year on leave to serve as executive assistant to the president of the Washington, D.C.-based Association of American Universities, was appointed vice president for public affairs in 1978.
-In this capacity he oversaw the offices of the Alumni Council, communications, community and state affairs, and government affairs.
-Durkee has served as a close adviser to Princeton presidents William G. Bowen, Harold Shapiro, and Shirley Tilghman.
+In this capacity he oversaw the offices of the Alumni Association, Communications, Community and Regional Affairs, Government Affairs, and Public Affairs.
+Durkee has served as a close adviser to Princeton presidents William G. Bowen, Harold Shapiro, Shirley Tilghman, and Christopher L. Eisgruber.
 He also has served on and staffed several trustee committees and has worked closely with the Board for more than 30 years.